 The male went back to a fishing spree while other bears in the Lower Falls were watching him patiently.
 I guess they were not ready to fight the dominant male for the time being.
-Adult brown bears can catch up to 30 fish a day, which is quite needed to feed their weight of 600-900 pounds (272-408 kg) in mid-summer to 1,000 pounds (454 kg) by the end of Fall.
+Adult brown bears can catch up to 30 fish a day, which is needed to feed their weight of 600-900 pounds (272-408 kg) in mid-summer to 1,000 pounds (454 kg) Fall.

 As we returned towards the visitor center, we met a crowd by the bridge.
-It turned out another sow and two cubs had strolled by the other side of the bridge.
-The rangers closed the lane while waiting for the bears to move away.
-These were however not ready for a speedy migration and they hanged for a while as we waited as well.
+It turned out another sow, and two cubs had strolled by the other side of the bridge.
+The Rangers closed the lane while waiting for the bears to move away.
+These were, however, not ready for a speedy migration, and they hanged for a while as we waited as well.
 I have never seen a park with so many rangers on hand as every corner had a pair of them directing the visitors and ready to close trails to prevent a close encounter with the bears.
-It makes sense, as we were walking in the most bear country we would ever be in, and the fact we could simply hike by ourselves among bears was astonishing.
+It makes sense, as we were walking in the most bear country we would ever be in, and the fact we could hike by ourselves among bears was astonishing.
 But we did understand why the rangers would be so present and cautious as to prevent any problem.
-It is as much to protect the bears than the humans.
-If bears start to be aggressive, they would be the one facing the potentially deadly consequences – not the humans.
+It is as much to protect the bears as the humans.
+If bears start to be aggressive, they would be the ones facing the potentially deadly consequences – not the humans.

-- Backcountry Hiking: Katmai is primarily a wilderness park, with less than five miles of designated trails.
-Given the remoteness and the presence of brown bears, backcountry users must ensure they have the skills and training to be safe in that wild environment. exploration and solitude.
+Katmai is primarily a wilderness park with less than five miles of designated trails.
+Given the remoteness and the presence of brown bears, backcountry users must ensure they have the skills and training to be safe in that wild environment.

-- Valley of Ten Thousand Smokes: Just 46 mile (74 km) away from the park, this day trip explores Katmai’s volcanic landscape where the largest eruption of the 20th century occurred in 1912.
+Just 46 miles (74 km) away from the park, this day trip explores Katmai’s volcanic landscape, where the largest eruption of the 20th century occurred in 1912.
 Mount Katmai’s summit collapsed, villages went abandoned, and the spectacular ash-covered landscape of the Valley of Ten Thousand Smokes was born.
 The valley floor can be discovered through a moderate hike of 3.4 miles (5.4 km) round trip with 1,000 feet (305 m) of elevation change.
 Reservations are required through Katmailand, Inc.